-When primary study authors don’t share their raw data, digitize the published figures and reconstruct the underlying values.
-This is accepted practice under both the Cochrane Handbook and PRISMA 2020 reporting guidelines, provided the digitization method is reported and the digitized data is sanity-checked against any summary statistics in the text.
+When authors don’t share raw data, digitize the published figures.
+Accepted under the Cochrane Handbook and PRISMA 2020 if the method is reported and the data sanity-checked against summary statistics in the text.

-This guide is for systematic reviewers, meta-analysts, and HTA practitioners.
-It covers when digitization is appropriate, what the major guidance frameworks expect you to report, and three worked examples — Kaplan-Meier curve reconstruction, forest plot extraction, and dose-response digitization.
+For systematic reviewers, meta-analysts, and HTA practitioners — when digitization is appropriate, what the frameworks expect, and three worked examples (Kaplan-Meier reconstruction, forest plot extraction, dose-response).

 When digitization is appropriate

-Digitize from a figure when (1) the analysis requires data the published text doesn’t tabulate, (2) the corresponding author hasn’t responded to a data request within a reasonable window (Cochrane suggests two reminders over four to six weeks), and (3) the figure itself is of sufficient quality to extract from with documentable accuracy.
+Digitize when (1) the analysis requires data the text doesn’t tabulate, (2) the corresponding author hasn’t responded within a reasonable window (Cochrane: two reminders over four to six weeks), and (3) the figure is good enough to extract with documentable accuracy.

-If raw data is available in supplementary materials, the trial registry (ClinicalTrials.gov, ANZCTR), or an institutional repository — use it.
-Always check first.
-A clean CSV from the authors beats any digitization, however careful.
+If raw data sits in supplementary materials, the trial registry (ClinicalTrials.gov, ANZCTR), or an institutional repository — use it.
+A clean CSV beats any digitization.

-If only summary statistics (means, SDs, medians, IQRs) are needed and they appear in tables or text, transcribe them.
+If summary statistics (means, SDs, medians, IQRs) appear in tables or text, transcribe.
 Don’t digitize what’s already published as numbers.

-Digitization is the right call when the question requires time-to-event data, dose-response curves, or distributional information that only exists in the figure.
-Most Kaplan-Meier reconstruction work falls into this bucket.
+Digitization is right when the question requires time-to-event data, dose-response curves, or distributional information that only exists in the figure.
+Most KM reconstruction falls here.

 What PRISMA and Cochrane say

-Both major frameworks accept digitized data.
-The reporting burden is non-trivial.
+Both frameworks accept digitized data.
+Reporting burden is non-trivial.

-PRISMA 2020 (item 10: data collection process) requires you to describe the methods used to collect data from reports — including any automation or other tools.
-Digitization qualifies as a tool.
-Report the tool name, the version (if applicable), who did the extraction, and whether it was independently verified.
+PRISMA 2020 (item 10) requires describing methods used to collect data from reports, including automation.
+Report tool name, version, who extracted, and whether independently verified.

-Cochrane Handbook (Chapter 5: Collecting data) is more specific.
-It accepts digitization for survival curves and other figure-only data, requires dual independent extraction with reconciliation, and recommends comparing extracted summary statistics against any in the text (e.g., median survival reported in the abstract).
-Significant discrepancies should be reported as a limitation.
+Cochrane Handbook (Chapter 5) is more specific.
+Accepts digitization for survival curves and other figure-only data, requires dual independent extraction with reconciliation, and recommends comparing extracted summaries against any in the text.
+Report significant discrepancies as a limitation.

-MOOSE (for observational study meta-analyses) is broadly aligned with PRISMA on this point: report the method, report the tool, report the verification.
+MOOSE (observational meta-analyses) is aligned with PRISMA: report method, tool, verification.

-ISPOR’s good practice for indirect treatment comparisons explicitly accepts digitization of Kaplan-Meier curves using the Guyot et al. (2012) algorithm when individual patient data is unavailable.
-We discuss Guyot below.
+ISPOR’s good practice for indirect treatment comparisons explicitly accepts digitization of KM curves using the Guyot et al. (2012) algorithm when IPD is unavailable.
+Guyot below.

 The general workflow

-The mechanics are the same as any other chart extraction — upload, place points, calibrate axes, export.
-The systematic-review-specific additions sit around those four steps.
+Mechanics match any chart extraction — upload, place points, calibrate, export.
+Systematic-review additions sit around those steps.

 - Decide what to extract based on the analysis plan.
-Don’t digitize speculatively; you’ll waste hours.
+Don’t digitize speculatively.

-- Pre-register the digitization method in the protocol if the review is registered (PROSPERO, OSF).
+- Pre-register the method in the protocol if registered (PROSPERO, OSF).

-- Have two reviewers extract independently for every included study.
+- Two reviewers extract independently for every included study.

 - Reconcile discrepancies by re-extraction or discussion.